Gaviota, California: Gaviota Coast

 The Gaviota Coast remains largely undeveloped and is the longest remaining rural coastline in southern California.
 In 2016, the twenty-one miles of Highway 101 that runs through the Gaviota Coast, bounded by the City of Goleta’s western boundary and Las Cruces where Route 1, was declared a State Scenic Highway.
 The preservation of this area is the subject of "The Twenty," a film by The Surfrider Foundation.

 Gaviota tarweed, a rare and endangered subspecies (subsp. villosa) of Deinandra increscens endemic to Santa Barbara County, is found here.

 History

-The first European land exploration of Alta California, the Spanish Portolà expedition, camped at Gaviota Creek on August 24, 1769 (on its way north).
+The first European land exploration of Alta California, the Spanish Portolá expedition, camped at Gaviota Creek on August 24, 1769 (on its way north).
 On the return journey to San Diego, the party again stopped there on January 6, 1770.
 Franciscan missionary Juan Crespi noted in his diary, "I called this place San Luis Rey, and the soldiers know it as La Gaviota, because they killed a seagull there."
 Gaviota is the Spanish word for "seagull".

+Climate

+Owing to its location on the Pacific Ocean, Gaviota has a mild, coastal Mediterranean climate, with consistent temperatures year-round.
+Fog is a common feature, especially during summer mornings, but usually burns off by the afternoon.